 We can help: ‘Contactless’ legal services

-As the coronavirus restrictions ease in England, we understand you may be nervous about face-to-face meetings for some time to come.
-Many of our legal services are ‘contactless’, meaning you can progress a matter with us by email, phone and/or video call, without the need for an appointment at our offices.
+The majority of our legal services can be offered remotely, meaning you can progress a matter with us by email, phone and/or video call, without the need for an appointment at our offices.

 We’re here to help, so if you have any queries about our ‘contactless’ services, please get in touch by phone, email or live chat.
-We can now also accommodate face-to-face appointments, so please contact us to arrange a suitable date and time if you prefer to visit us in person.
+We can also accommodate face-to-face appointments, so please contact us to arrange a suitable date and time if you prefer to visit us in person.

 If you’re planning for the future, we can take your instructions and advise you over the phone or video call (FaceTime, Zoom etc.), without the need for a face-to-face appointment.
-If you would like to make a Will or a Lasting Power of Attorney, your lawyer will explain the documents to you over the phone and ensure you fully understand the implications.
+If you would like to make a Will or a Lasting Power of Attorney, your contact will explain the documents to you over the phone and ensure you fully understand the implications.

-Any documents requiring a signature will be posted to you and you will be required to source your own witnesses – visit our latest blog for more details on finding suitable independent witnesses.
+Any documents requiring a signature will be posted to you and you will be required to source your own witnesses.

 We can offer a ‘contactless’ service from initial quote to completion.
 Your conveyancer will progress matters by phone or email, depending on your preferences.
 We can also arrange video calls if required.

 Copies of your ID will be required – your conveyancer will advise you on the type and format of ID we can accept.

 When you’re ready to exchange contracts, your conveyancer will explain the legal implications to you via a phone call.
-We will then send the paperwork to you by post or email for you to sign in the presence of an independent witness (please comply with social distancing).
+We will then send the paperwork to you by post or email for you to sign in the presence of an independent witness.

 Completion can be arranged over the phone with your instructions.